The other day I was craving muffins like a madman, which is amusing

 1-teaspoon vanilla extract

-¼ cup plain greek yogurt (I used Fage non fat) (does not
+¼ cup plain greek yogurt (I used Fage non fat) (does not have to be greek)

 ½ of a medium banana mashed (thinly slice the other half)